K-Sato1995/my-portofolio/content/Rspec-Basics-②-(Hooks,-Subject,-Mocks,-Stubs)/index.md

 ---
 title: "Rspec Basics ② (Hooks, Subject, Mocks, Stubs)"
 description: "You can specify when to run a set of code by using hooks.
-The most common hooks in Rspec are before and after hooks.
-With before and after hooks, you can create, delete or update the data very flexibly.
-The Let keyword helps DRY up your tests.
-If you write let(:foo){ ... }, you can retribute values that are defines in { ... } from foo.
+The most common hooks in Rspec are before and after hooks."
- "
-cover: "assets/"
+cover: "assets/rails.png"
 category: "Ruby"
 tags:
   - Rails
   - Ruby
   - Rspec
   - Test
   - Tutorial
 readTime:
 date: "20/09/2018"
 ---
 # Before and After hooks